FAN: Fourier Analysis Networks: Discussion

 \section{Discussion}

-In this section, we have a broad discussion on the expressive power, extrapolation capability, and application scope of \modelname~as follows.

-First, \modelname~theoretically possesses the equal expressive power as MLP since it also adheres to Universal Approximation Theorem, which guarantees its capacity for functional approximation (refer to Appendix \ref{Universal Approximation Theorem} for the detailed explanation).
+In this section, we have a broad discussion on expressive power, extrapolation capability, and application scope of \modelname~as follows: \ding{182} \modelname~theoretically possesses the equal expressive power as MLP since it also adheres to Universal Approximation Theorem, which guarantees its capacity for functional approximation (refer to Appendix \ref{Universal Approximation Theorem} for the detailed explanation).
 Moreover, \modelname~introduces an important enhancement by incorporating periodicity, a feature absent in MLPs.
-By leveraging this special design, \modelname~not only retains the capabilities of MLP but also enhances its ability to capture periodic characteristics in data.

-Second, we observe that existing networks often exhibit divergent predictions in OOD scenarios, as shown in Figure \ref{PM Experiments}, Figure \ref{loss}, and Figure \ref{more_periodicity} for periodicity modeling tasks.
+By leveraging this special design, \modelname~not only retains the capabilities of MLP but also enhances its ability to capture periodic characteristics in data. \ding{183} We observe that existing networks often exhibit divergent predictions in OOD scenarios, as shown in Figures \ref{PM Experiments}, \ref{loss}, and \ref{more_periodicity} for periodicity modeling tasks.
 In contrast, \modelname~demonstrates strong OOD extrapolation ability in both periodicity modeling and some real-world tasks.
 This extrapolation ability indicates that the network is no longer restricted to the paradigms present in training dataset, but instead exhibits a kind of ``transboundary thinking".
-This could be an important avenue for improving generalization and learning efficiency .

-Third, beyond tasks that explicitly require periodicity modeling, \modelname~also has utility in a broader range of applications, which has been evidenced by our extensive experiments on real-world tasks, such as symbolic formula representation, time series forecasting, language modeling, and image recognition, where \modelname~achieve competitive or superior performance than Transformers and other baselines.
+This could be an important avenue for improving generalization and learning efficiency. \ding{184} Beyond tasks that explicitly require periodicity modeling, \modelname~also has utility in a broader range of applications, which has been evidenced by our extensive experiments on real-world tasks, such as symbolic formula representation, time series forecasting, language modeling, and image recognition, where \modelname~achieve competitive or superior performance than Transformers and other baselines.
 In fact, many machine learning tasks may harbor hidden forms of periodicity, even without explicitly including periodicity, such as mathematical operations and logic reasoning.
-If the neural network lacks the ability to model periodicity, it could impair its learning efficiency \citep{FANformer}.
+If the neural network lacks the ability to model periodicity, it could impair the learning efficiency \citep{FANformer}.
 From a deeper perspective, periodicity is not just a data feature but reflects a form of structural knowledge — one that allows for the transfer and reuse of abstract rules and principles across different contexts.